hykim-soulis/Image-Processing-API/README.md

 Accessing the provided URL at **How to Install and Run the Project - 6** resizes an image and save it to ./images/thumbnails on first access.
 The api has caching so that repeated requests to the endpoint use pre-stored images rather than regenerating a new image each time.

-Tests for endpoint and image processing using Jasmine.
+Tests for endpoints and image processing using Jasmine.

 This Image Processing API project is for Udacity's Full Stack JavaScript Developer nanodegree program.